thautwarm/Typed-BNF/documentations.md

   |   { 0 }
 ```

-A nonterminal definition can take one or productions.
+A nonterminal definition can take one or more productions.
 A production **must** take a semantic action at the end.
 A production can take zero or more terminals.
 Even an empty production **must** take a semantic action.

 ### Named terminals and literal terminals